theoriginalgrasshopper/RedRosesOS/README.md

 ### VISUAL--

 start-menu       | shows the start menu
-pixel            | accepts three arguments, draws a specified pixel at specified coordinates     |     pixel <x> <y> <colour in hex>
+pixel            | accepts three arguments, draws a specified pixel at specified coordinates

 ### SOUND--

-sound-play       | accepts one argument, plays a tone in specified frequency    |    sound-play <frequency>
+sound-play       | accepts one argument, plays a tone in specified frequency
 sound-play-timed | accepts two arguments, plays a tone in specified frequency for a specified amount of ticks.
-87 ticks is equal to a second    |    sound-play-timed <frequency> <ticks>
-sound-stop       | stops the sound of the PC speaker
+87 ticks is equal to a second sound-stop       | stops the sound of the PC speaker

 ### MISC--

 explode          | originally made and implemented by pac-ac in osakaOS, flashes colours rapidly and produces a loud screech
-cowsay           | accepts one argument, originally made by Tony Monroe, displays a cow saying a specified message    |    cowsay <"message">
-say              | accepts two arguments, prints a specified message the specified amount of times    |    say <"message"> <"amount">
-math             | accepts 3 arguments, allows for simple operations with integers    |    math <num one> <operator> <num two>
+cowsay           | accepts one argument, originally made by Tony Monroe, displays a cow saying a specified message say              | accepts two arguments, prints a specified message the specified amount of times math             | accepts 3 arguments, allows for simple operations with integers
 rosefetch        | displays general information about the system
-random           | accepts two arguments, prints out a pseudo-random value in specified range    |    random <num one> <num two>
+random           | accepts two arguments, prints out a pseudo-random value in specified range
 cat              | cat

 ![alt text](https://github.com/theoriginalgrasshopper/RedRosesOS/blob/main/showcase.png?raw=true)